Best Things To Do In Austin For Music Lovers

 • Indie music venues

-Start with a plate of smoky brisket at a roadside joint near Austin.
+Nearby Food: Start with a plate of smoky brisket at a roadside joint near Austin.
 Wash it down using craft beer poured fresh from a tap downtown.

 9. Check out record stores and vintage shops